ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### What's with `_is`?

-I use _is a lot as a lazy man's return value for a lot of my own widgets, macros, and code chunks, and saw no reason not to get rid of them.
+I use `_is` a lot as a lazy man's return value for a lot of my own widgets, macros, and code chunks, and saw no reason to get rid of them.
 There's something that just seems very well-designed about code that reads: `<<isBoy>><<if _is>>...`

 That might just be me though.
 Most of the `_is` parts of these macros can be ignored and are more for testing/debugging/extending the code than for actual day-to-day use.